AI Infrastructure Sovereignty: From AI Models to Physical Infrastructure

-The rapid progress of artificial intelligence is often framed in terms of model size, training data, and algorithmic efficiency.
-Yet these advances are inseparable from a deeper transformation in the nature of AI workloads themselves.
-Modern AI systems, particularly large-scale foundation models, rely on tightly synchronized computation across thousands of accelerators operating as a single logical machine \cite{Patterson2021Carbon}.
-Training phases concentrate extreme compute demand into relatively short and intense intervals, while inference phases distribute sustained demand continuously across global platforms.
-Together, these characteristics shift AI from a flexible, location-agnostic software workload into one that is strongly bound to physical infrastructure \cite{Arora2025}.
+AI progress is often described in terms of model size, data, and algorithmic advances.
+But behind that narrative is a deeper change in how workloads behave.
+Modern AI systems, especially large-scale foundation models, rely on tightly synchronized computation across thousands of accelerators acting as a single system~\cite{Bommasani2021, Patterson2021Carbon}.
+Training concentrates extreme demand into short, intense periods, while inference spreads continuous demand across global platforms~\cite{Hoxha2025LLM,Shehabi2024united}.
+Together, these patterns make AI far more dependent on physical infrastructure than traditional software workloads~\cite{Arora2025}.

-Figure~\ref{fig:models_to_infra} illustrates this translation from software-level properties to infrastructure-level constraints.
-Synchronized training and large-scale inference impose tight coupling across compute resources, which propagates downward into concrete requirements for power delivery, cooling capacity, physical space, and network bandwidth.
-As a result, AI deployment is increasingly determined not by model availability alone, but by whether a given site can satisfy these physical and operational constraints.

-Sovereignty often emerges unevenly across layers.
-A cloud operator may control data locality and access governance while remaining dependent on external power grids or cooling water sources.
-Conversely, a public research AI facility may fully control its physical infrastructure and energy supply but rely on external platforms for model tooling.
-These cases illustrate sovereignty as a layered condition rather than an all-or-nothing property, shaped by which layers are locally controlled and which are externally coupled.
+Figure~\ref{fig:models_to_infra} illustrates how this transition happens.
+Software-level characteristics, such as synchronization, latency sensitivity, and bandwidth requirements, propagate downward into concrete infrastructure demands.
+What begins as a property of the workload becomes a requirement for power delivery, cooling capacity, space, and network bandwidth.
+In other words, workload behavior turns into physical constraint.